fastly/js-compute-runtime/DEVELOPMENT.md

-# Fastly Compute@Edge JS Runtime
+# Fastly Compute JS Runtime

-The JS Compute Runtime for Fastly's [Compute@Edge platform](https://www.fastly.com/products/edge-compute/serverless) provides the environment JavaScript is executed in when using the [Compute@Edge JavaScript SDK](https://www.npmjs.com/package/@fastly/js-compute).
+The JS Compute Runtime for Fastly's [Compute platform](https://www.fastly.com/products/edge-compute/serverless) provides the environment JavaScript is executed in when using the [Fastly Compute JavaScript SDK](https://www.npmjs.com/package/@fastly/js-compute).

-**Note**: If you just want to use JavaScript on the Compute@Edge Platform, we recommend using the JavaScript Starter Kits provided by the Fastly CLI tool.
+**Note**: If you just want to use JavaScript on the Fastly Compute Platform, we recommend using the JavaScript Starter Kits provided by the Fastly CLI tool.
 For more information please see the [JavaScript documentation on the Fastly Developer Hub](https://developer.fastly.com/learning/compute/javascript/).

 ## Working with the JS Compute Runtime source